trendmicro-frontend/tonic-ui/packages/react-docs/pages/contributing/index.page.mdx

 The [Conventional Commits](https://www.conventionalcommits.org) specification is a lightweight convention on top of commit messages.

-The commity message should be structured as follows:
+The commit message should be structured as follows:

 ```
 <type>(optional scope): <description>